 In the case of an embedded Events Descriptor being activated, the MG continues event processing based on the newly activated Events Descriptor.

 NOTE 1 For purposes of EventBuffer handling, activation of an embedded Events Descriptor is equivalent to receipt of a new Events Descriptor.

+7.1.9.4.2 Event Buffer Control

 When the MG receives a command with a new Events Descriptor, one or more events may have been buffered in the EventBuffer in the MG.
 The value of EventBufferControl, then determines how the MG treats such buffered events.